andrewsantarin/react-intl-tel-input-with-react-hook-form/README.md

 This example shows how to use [`react-hook-form`](https://react-hook-form.com/) with [`react-intl-tel-input`](https://patw0929.github.io/react-intl-tel-input).

-Some assumptions in these examples:
+## Assumptions

-1. **You use TypeScript.** JavaScript authors can still benefit from this examle.
+1. **You use TypeScript.**
+   - JavaScript authors can still benefit from this example.
 Just assume no types are required on your end.

 2. **This project uses a _fork_ of `react-intl-tel-input`**.
    - The fork is located here: https://github.com/andrewsantarin/react-intl-tel-input/tree/feature/typescriptSupport and is published as [`@andrewsantarin/react-intl-tel-input`](https://www.npmjs.com/package/@andrewsantarin/react-intl-tel-input).